The iMHARS framework

 - A culture of mutual respect, recognition and affirmation, modelled by staff behaviour

-- Leadership and school development plans that support health and wellbeing
+- Leadership and school development that foster mental health and wellbeing

 - Whole school policies and their consistent implementation

-- Ensuring everyone feels safe within the school
+- Building pupils' sense of belonging and ensuring everyone feels safe within the school

 - Creating opportunities for fun, laughter and relaxation